 | Availability | Destination webpage must be permanently available |

-It is essential that the webpage be hosted on a reliable server with high availability (99.9% uptime) and SSL certificate (HTTPS).
+Professional recommendation: It is essential that the webpage be hosted on a reliable server with high availability (99.9% uptime) and SSL certificate (HTTPS).
 Any site downtime or QR scanning error can be considered non-compliance and expose to sanctions.

 6. Practical implications for manufacturers and importers